Making Your Metrics Matter

 So what are the biggest problems many of us face today in healthcare?
 You tell me if I’m wrong, but these are the complaints that I see day in and day out.

 - Insurance payment,

 - continuity of care,

 - patient valuing services

-A Metric For Providing Accountability
+A Metric For Measuring Accountability

 So my question is all these things that you’re looking at, are they problems or are they the effect?
 I’m going to say that again.
 These things that we’re looking at.
 Are they problems, or are they the effect?

 I categorize them as the effect.
 If you solve the problem, you’ll fix the effect.
 Insurance payment is an effect.
 If they’re not seeing our value, you’re not negotiating correctly.
 You don’t have the tangible data analytics for them to buy into what it’s worth.
 I want to help you solve the problem.

 I have one word that I see resolving many of these complaints, and that’s accountability.
 If we hold insurance more accountable, the money will come in.
 If we hold our staff more accountable, productivity goes up.
 If we hold ourselves more accountable, we’re more successful and more productive.
 Accountability is one of the critical ingredients for success.